Addressing Housing Insecurity and Homelessness

 Community comes together to learn about promising responses to housing insecurity and homelessness

 “One part TED Talks, one part film festival.”
-That is how the Graduate School of Social Work Burnes Center on Poverty and Homelessness billed its May 16 event “New & Hopeful Approaches in Housing and Homelessness,” a three-hour showcase of innovative approaches to housing insecurity and homelessness.
+That is how the Graduate School of Social Work Center on Housing and Homelessness billed its May 16 event “New & Hopeful Approaches in Housing and Homelessness,” a three-hour showcase of innovative approaches to housing insecurity and homelessness.

 Presenters included Sara Rankin, an associate professor in the Seattle University School of Law, founder and director of the Homeless Rights Advocacy Project and co-founder of the Third Door Coalition.
 The common approach to homelessness prioritizes criminal justice, with businesses pushing for enactment of laws criminalizing homelessness — an approach that is both inhumane and ineffective, Rankin said via video.
 Instead, she said, “Let’s reframe this source of conflict into an area of mutual interest.
 Both advocates and business want homelessness to stop.
 This requires removing efforts from realm of ideology and into realm of data.”